 Join the movement.
 Pledge by March 31: http://kck.st/2SBrawi

-My wife Shantel bought a beautiful handcrafted leather bound notebook when we started operations in the Cleveland National Forest.
-As part of her many personal touches on the operation, she wanted to create a guest book for our visiting glampers as part of the experience.
+My wife Shantel bought a beautiful leather bound notebook when we started operations in the Cleveland National Forest.
+As part of her many personal touches on the operation, she wanted to create a guest book for our visiting glampers.
 She's always had a way with design and creating the most comfortable and beautiful spaces.
 She gets all the credit for creating our signature glamping experience.

 We dedicated the first pages of our guestbook with our personal story, in the middle of all the excitement during our initial days under permit at Cleveland National Forest, Laguna Mountain.

 Although I loved the idea, I hadn't put pen to paper in a very long time.
 Shantel seemed to have no problem with it as elegant as her handwriting is, but it was going to be pencil with a fat eraser for me.

 This circumstance really got me thinking for some reason and led to a whole chain of other thoughts that turned into this little story.

 I find it very unfortunate at times that the art of writing is lost to me today, like so many other things gone obsolete during my short lifetime on earth.
 What was once a mighty instrument of knowledge and enlightenment is now somewhat of a relic.
 Or at least to me it's become.
 An artifact like so many others before it, rendered useless at the onset of the typewriter to keyboard and eventually the touch-screen.

 I do vividly remember the feeling of a #2 pencil in my hand as I learned the art of writing cursive in elementary school.
 One of my first memories of the English language and creative expression.
 Those days seem so long gone.